GippsAero: History

 The European Aviation Safety Agency (EASA) certified the GA8 Airvan in 2005.
 The Gippsland Aeronautics Airvan airframe #100 was rolled out in September of the following year.
 The completion of 100 Airvans was considered to be a significant milestone in Australian aircraft manufacturing.
-At least three other manufacturers of Australian civil aircraft have built more than 100 aircraft in the post-WW2 era, the others being the Transavia Airtruk (118), the Victa Airtourer (168) and the Government Aircraft Factories (GAF) with 170 twin-engined N22 & N24 Nomads.
+At least three other manufacturers of Australian civil aircraft have built more than 100 aircraft in the post-WW2 era, the others being the Transavia PL-12 Airtruk (118), the Victa Airtourer (168) and the Government Aircraft Factories (GAF) with 170 twin-engined N22 & N24 Nomads.
 By February 2007, Gippsland Aeronautics had built 110 GA8 Airvans and 50 GA200 Fatmans.

 In December 2009, Mahindra Aerospace Pvt.
 Ltd. (MAPL), belonging to Mahindra Group of India, bought a 75.1% majority stake in the company.
-In May 2012 the GA10 had its first flight.
+In May 2012, the GA10 had its first flight.

-In August 2020 GippsAero announced that it was halting production of the Airvan and restructuring the company to concentrate on providing support to existing operators of GippsAero aircraft.
+In August 2020, GippsAero announced that it was halting production of the Airvan and restructuring the company to concentrate on providing support to existing operators of GippsAero aircraft.
 It was reported that Mahindra Aerospace had put GippsAero up for sale.

+In November 2023, George Morgan announced that he had fully purchased GippsAero back from Mahindra Aerospace and was now the company's sole owner.

+On 26 October 2024, George Morgan and Peter Furlong were inducted into the Australian Aviation Hall of Fame for their contributions to Aviation in Australia and around the world.